SoniaBruck/TimberReach/README.md

 # TimberReach
-## Assessing merchantability on NFS lands.
+## Assessing merchantability on NFS lands

 The USDA Forest Service (FS) conducts timber sales on National Forests (NFs) for economic and environmental benefits, such as decreasing fire hazard through removal of